david-macleod/mini-metro/ml_train/station_detector/models/notes.md

 # m5
-m2 with training data also used for evaluation the api restricts us to evaluating both train/test when in eval only mode
+m2 with training data also used for evaluation

 # m6
-m2 config, but with paths set for training on google cloud colab notebook
+m2 training on google cloud collabatory

 # m6-1
-m3 config, but with paths set for training on google cloud colab notebook
+m3 training on google cloud collabatory achieves map ~0.80 about 3000 steps

+# m6-1-1
+m6 with local paths and eval on test data

 # m6-2
-m6-1 with a higher learning rate (0.4 instead of 0.18 tapered)
+m3 training on google cloud collabatory with higher learning rate m3 training on google cloud collabatory achieves map ~0.5 about 3000 steps